LaxarJS/shop-demo/docs/tutorials/article_browser_widget.md

          );
       };
 ```
-The test should pass and we change the configuration of the ArticleBrowserWidget in the page to add the feature select.
+The test should pass and we add the feature select to the configuration of the ArticleBrowserWidget in the page.

 **application/pages/shop_demo.json**
 ```json